nikhil-x-gupta/visual-ai/README.md

 Build and publish images to docker and services to exchange.
 Can be executed again and again.

     make

+Publish deploy-policy

+    make deploy-policy

 Publish pattern

     make publish-pattern

-Publish business-policy

-    make add-business-policy

 ### ENVIRONMENT variables

 Must define following ENVIRONMENT variables to build application, add policies and register edge node.
-Preferebly save in the script directory and use when invoke device registration.
+Preferebly save in the script directory and use when invoking device registration.

 Enviornment variables EDGE_OWNER, EDGE_DEPLOY provide flexiblity for different developers to use the same exchange without clobering over each other.